 B2B decision-makers are humans who crave the same human connection as B2C buyers.
 Whatever strategy you choose, make sure to regularly foster engagement with your community, not just once in a while.

-4. It boosts Search Engine Optimization (SEO)
+Content Marketing Boosts Search Engine Optimization (SEO)

 A recent Hubspot report discovered that websites with 51-100 pages generate 48% more traffic than those with less than 50 pages.
 More is not necessarily better when it comes to content marketing, but creating a large volume of high-quality content can boost your chances of ranking high in search results.